 About the Book

-He has travelled widely throughout the world, and has keenly observed the foibles, the cultures and the customs of the people he encountered.
-As a young man he explored southern and eastern Africa (where he climbed Mount Kilimanjaro) and Israel (where he worked on a kibbutz), and he roamed the Hippie Trail through Iran, Afghanistan and India.
-Later, in middle age, his interest shifted to Southeast Asia and the South Pacific where he worked as a volunteer with Australian Volunteers International (AVI) and as a freelance travel writer with Lonely Planet and other publishers.
+He travelled widely throughout the world, and keenly observed the foibles, the cultures and the customs of the people he encountered.
+As a young man he explored southern and eastern Africa (where he climbed Mount Kilimanjaro) and Israel (where he worked on a kibbutz), and he roamed the Hippie Trail through Iran, Afghanistan, Pakistan and India.
+Later, in middle age, his interest shifted to Southeast Asia and the South Pacific, where he worked with Australian Volunteers Abroad (AVA) and as a freelance travel writer with Lonely Planet and other publishers.

-In 1987 Adrian and his partner moved to the picturesque shire of Bellingen in northern NSW, which was (and still is) a melting pot for artists and “alternative lifestylers” wishing to escape from the pressures of big city life.
+In 1987 Adrian and his partner moved to the picturesque shire of Bellingen in eastern Australia, which had long been a melting pot for artists and “alternative lifestylers” wishing to escape from the pressures of big city life.
 He continued to make frequent overseas forays for many years, and eventually settled down to practise law in the town of Urunga.

 Adrian retired in 2015; in that same year he was awarded the Medal of the Order of Australia (OAM).